 Do You Need to Defrost the Meatballs Before Cooking?

-You do not need to defrost the meatballs!
+You do not need to defrost these homemade meatballs!
 In fact, I don’t recommend it.
-The trick to this recipe — being able to freeze them raw and go straight to the slow cooker — is because we use lean meats.
+The trick to this recipe — being able to freeze them raw and go straight to the slow cooker — is using lean meat.
 I recommend 93%/7% to avoid the extra grease in your resulting sauce.

 I’m not sure about you, but I get pretty excited when meal prepping only one recipe supplies me with four meals!

-These Healthy Freezer Italian Meatballs are very flavorful on their own, though, so do not feel like you need to serve it with all the extras.
+These homemade meatballs are very flavorful on their own, though, so do not feel like you need to serve it with all the extras.
 My kids gulf them down, too.

 - Although many will say use fattier meats to keep the meatballs moist, I use leaner meats in the meatball recipe so I can cook them straight from the freezer to slow cooker when raw.
 This avoids the extra step of cooking the meatballs first in the oven before freezing.
 Convenience is key for my family.

 - Do not over mix when shaping the meatballs.

 - Do not over cook the meatballs.
 These meatballs are done in the slow cooker on low for just 6 hours.
 No more!

 What is the Best Way to Freeze Meatballs?